Sammaye/mongoglue/README.md

 - `beforeDelete()` runs before the deletion of the document
 - `afterDelete()` runs after deletion of the document

+### Scenarios

+Scenarios enable different actions at different times.
+The scenarios can apply in both manual coding and in the validation of a model.

+By default a new model will have a scenairo of `insert` and a saved model will have a scenario of `update`.

+Getters and setters are provided for the scenarios as part of the models public API:

+	function beforesave(){
+		$scenario = $this->getScenario();
+		$this->setScenario($scenario);
+	}

+### Relations

+Relations are vey useful if you intend to have a relational model of some kind.

+You can define a set of relations via the `relations` function within the model:

+	function relations(){
+		return array(
+			'testDetail' => array('one', 'testDetail', 'test_id'),
+			'testDetails' => array('many', 'testDetail', 'test_id'),
+			'embeddedDetails' => array('many', 'testDetail', '_id', 'on' => 'test_ids'),
+			'conditionalDetails' => array('many', 'testDetail', 'test_id', 'where' => array(
+				'name' => 'Programming'
+			))
+		);
+	}

+As seen from the examples above you can set a variety of different options on a relation however the relation can only consist of:

+- A type as the first array position, `one` or `many`
+- A model as the second array position, i.e. `User`
+- A foreign key in the third position.
+By default mongoglue will attempt to connect the `_id` of the current document to the field you specify in the child document
+- A `on` clause, incase the `_id` is not the foreign key
+- A `where` clause to limit a relation

+It should be noted that the relational behaviour can support either a single `ObjectId` or a `DBRef` or an array of `OjbectId`s as the key for what information use from the parent model to gather the children.
+As example, from the above code, `test_ids` is in fact an array of `ObjectId`s that denote all the `testDetail`s that are connected to this model.

+Note: Automatic Cascading is not supported by default within the ORM

+Note: MongoDB has no JOINs or relational integrity what-so-ever so you will need to take into account cascading etc on the application end.

-### Adding behaviours
+### Behaviours

 Behaviours are really useful if you want to add a common set of functions to many models.
 A good example of this is actually provided, as base, within this repository.

 The `Timestamp.php` file in the `behaviours` folder shows a pefect example of how common functionality can exist between many models.
-As you can see it hook into `beforeSave` and implements a couple of helper functions.
-We will get nto events later.
+As you can see it hooks into `beforeSave` and implements a couple of helper functions.

 For an idea of what events the behaviour can implement look to the parent class in `\mongoglue\Behaviour`.